mjuenema/python-gpsdshm/README.rst

 *python-gpsdshm* API is (loosely) modelled on gpsd version 3.16 (API 6.1). gpsd releases earlier than 3.0 are not supported.

 *python-gpsdshm* is implemented using Swig_ and requires the `gpsd` header files for compilation.
+Please note that some Linux distributions contain Swig_ releases that are too old for working with Python 3.

 *python-gpsdshm* is automatically tested against the following Python versions: